MicrosoftDocs/learn/learn-pr/azure/apply-networking-concepts-to-windows-containers/includes/3-networking-concepts-for-windows-containers.md

 Windows uses the Host Networking Service (HNS) and Host Compute Service (HCS) to create containers and attach endpoints to the network.

 - **Network**: HNS creates a Hyper-V virtual switch for each network, and HNS creates the required NAT and IP pools.
 - **Endpoints**: HNS creates the network namespace for each container endpoint, and HNS/HCS adds the virtual network adapter to the namespace.
 HNS creates virtual switch ports.
-HNS assigns the IP address, DNS information, routes, and so on, to the endpoint according to the configured network driver mode.
+HNS assigns the IP address, Domain Name System (DNS) information, routes, and so on, to the endpoint according to the configured network driver mode.
 - **Policies**: For the default NAT network, HNS creates the WinNAT port forwarding rules and mappings with the corresponding Windows Firewall ALLOW rules.
 For all other networks, HNS uses the Virtual Filtering Platform (VFP) to create policies for load balancing, ACLs, and encapsulation.

 ## Firewall interaction